rombrew/phobia/doc/InputPulseWidth.md

 	(pmc) reg hal.PPM_mode 1

 Now you can see how the controller receives the control signal.
-If variable `ap.ppm_freq` is nonzero then pulse is caught.
+If variable `ap.ppm_FREQ` is nonzero then pulse is caught.
 Use these registers to view pulse parameters.

 	(pmc) reg ap.ppm_PULSE